 - a.
 Security deposits that are required to obtain a lease on an apartment or home; - b.
-Essential furnishings, such as furniture, window coverings, food preparation items, bed and bath linens; - c.
+Essential furnishings, such as furniture, window coverings, food preparation items, bed/bath linens; - c.
 Moving expenses required to occupy and use a community domicile; - d.
 Set-up fees or deposits for utility or service access, such as telephone, electricity, heating and water; and/or - e.
-Service necessary for the beneficiary's health and safety such as pest eradication and one-time cleaning prior to occupancy and coordination of care pre-transition.
+Service necessary for the beneficiary's health and safety such as pest eradication and one-time cleaning prior to occupancy.

 Community Transition expenses are furnished only to the extent that the beneficiary is unable to meet such expense or when the support cannot be obtained from other sources.
-These services are available only during the three-month period that commences one calendar month in advance of the beneficiary's move to an integrated living arrangement.
+These services are available only during the three-month period that commences one month in advance of the beneficiary's move to an integrated living arrangement.